 We ask the Boston community to join us in this process and use this site as the central hub to find updates, see scheduled engagement events, engage in REPT development, and connect with the project leads.

-Boston Public Schools (BPS) is excited to announce the launch of the “Reimagine BPS School Funding” project.
-The needs of our students, families and schools look different than it did ten years ago.
-We must adapt in order to support these changes.
+Although there have been regular updates and modifications to the original formula, there is more work to be done.
+The needs of our students, families and schools look different than it did ten years ago and we must adapt in order to support these changes.
 To that end, we are launching this project to reevaluate how we fund our schools to reflect the priorities of students and families, equitably support the unique programming at schools, and ensure a “quality guarantee” at all schools.
 Under this context, today we begin to reimagine a better way.

 To support this project, Afton Partners, an organization that partners with schools to analyze and transform funding policy and practice, has been selected through a RFP process to bring national expertise to the project.
 Afton Partners has led similar work with Chicago Public Schools and with the District of Columbia Office of the Deputy Mayor of Education to ensure equitable school funding for all students.
 Afton will lead the stakeholder engagement and technical analysis phases of work.
 On Afton’s consulting team is UPD Consulting, an equity implementation company that specializes in organizational change management.
 UPD has led several large-scale, equity-focused stakeholder engagement projects with school districts and education agencies across the country, including the Vancouver Public Schools and the Illinois Board of Higher Education.